yixinL7/BRIO/README.md

 mkdir ./cnndm/diverse
 mkdir ./cnndm/diverse/test

-# suppose that the raw files are at ./raw_data
+# suppose that the raw files are at ./raw_data, the results will be saved at ./cnndm/diverse/test
+# please rememeber to put the source file and the tarfet file on test set into the folder, e.g. ./cnndm/diverse/test.source

 python preprocess.py --src_dir ./raw_data --tgt_dir ./cnndm/diverse --split test --cand_num 16 --dataset cnndm -l

 ```